 If you plan to explore only one specific region of Japan – for instance, Kyushu island – you could also consider buying a regional train pass.
 Read more about alternatives here.

-What else should you consider about the Japan Rail Pass?
+What else to consider about the Japan Rail Pass

 I ended up forking out the money to buy a 3 week Japan Rail Pass – and I’m really glad I did!
 Besides the fact that I recovered far more than the cost of individual trains, I loved the flexibility and convenience it offered.
 I was easily able to change plans on the go and take different routes than originally planned; I didn’t have to fret looking up the cheapest train routes every time I travelled; I also did a bunch of day trips to nearby towns – all included in the cost of my Japan Rail Pass.